 Have a Staring Contest

 Have you seen this free printable below?
 Great to increase self-awareness and confidence.
-Download it through this blog post HERE.
+Get this something special about me poster at this post.

 Here’s a fun social activity game printable that students can play together.